-The vistas on this drive are magnificent, so keep your camera close at hand.
-The landscapes unfolding beneath you are stunning, and the endless surface of the glacier is so barren and beautiful that it is otherworldly.
+The passing scenery on this drive is magnificent, so keep your camera close at hand.
+The landscapes unfolding beneath you stunning, and the endless surface of the glacier so barren and beautiful that it seems otherworldly.

-You will reach the entrance to the ice tunnels, put your crampons on, and head into the blue and white world inside of the icecap.
-For an hour, you will follow your experienced guide as they tell you all about Iceland’s glaciers, how they are changing, and, of course, how these incredible tunnels were created.
+You will reach the entrance to the ice tunnels.
+So put your crampons on and head into the blue and white world inside the icecap.
+For an hour, you will follow your experienced guide as they tell you all about Iceland’s glaciers, how they are changing and how these incredible tunnels were created.

 Iceland is the only place in the world where such impressive passages into the ice have been built for the purpose of welcoming visitors.
 While natural ice caves do form on the lower parts of other glaciers during winter, they are notoriously unreliable due to flooding, and often too unstable to enter.
 Conversely, the ice tunnel in Langjökull is open year-round, and accessible in all but the most tumultuous of weather conditions.

 The tunnel is well lit throughout, and the ground is relatively even, so this tour is more than doable for anyone comfortable on their feet for an hour or so.
 Whether young or old, fit or unfit, the Langjökull ice tunnel is sure to blow you away.

 Once you have enjoyed the incredible beauty here, you will jump back in your vehicle for a return journey to Húsafell center.